walterhiggins/WMPJS/README.md

 Although setTimeout() is not part of the Javascript Language, it is provided with web browsers and Node.js and it's implemented in ScriptCraft too.
 A common mistake when using *setTimeout()* is to assume that the delay is in seconds rather than milliseconds.

 ### A fireworks show
-I promised you a fireworks show at the start of this recipe.
+I promised you a fireworks show at the start of this chapter.
 A single firework which launches isn't much of a show is it?
 Let's fix that.
 The next step is to change our code so that it launches many fireworks with a 2 second gap between each launch.
 Change your fireworkshow.js so it matches the following listing:

-<caption>Listing 9.2: A Longer Fireworks Show.</caption>
+<caption>Listing 13.2: A Longer Fireworks Show.</caption>

     var fireworks = require('fireworks');
     exports.fireworkshow = function ( location, count ) {